levelupgkgs/Samadhan-gs-landing-page/replit.md

 - [2025-01-31] Implemented functional share button with dropdown menu and toast notifications
 - [2025-01-31] Added social media sharing (X, Facebook, LinkedIn) and copy link functionality
 - [2025-01-31] Updated website logo to use custom architectural "S" design with Islamic architecture in both navigation and footer
+- [2025-01-31] Added complete favicon package with multiple sizes for different devices and platforms
 - [2025-01-31] Transformed blog section into "Exam Analysis" with stunning dark theme design
 - [2025-01-31] Enhanced hero section with intelligent download button behavior (app stores on mobile, scroll on desktop)
 - [2025-01-31] Fixed features section image alignment and cropping issues with responsive design